 Okay, so none of them is an apple, but life is too short to never have a treat – and actually, they aren’t as scary as you might think.

-Looking at that pictures, and, the past versions of this post, I was pretty sure that the Ring Doughnut was still going to claim it’s prize as the lowest- cal option, and at 215 calories, it’s still a contender
+I was pretty sure that the Ring Doughnut was still going to claim its prize as the lowest-cal option, and at 212 calories, it’s still a contender

 But, it was pipped at the post by the Sugar Strand doughnut.
 How something with a layer of bright pink icing and sugar bits on it, came out lower I don’t know – but it squeaks in at 211 calories as the lowest calorie doughnut in Greggs.

-In terms of calories, it’s not as bad as you might think – and, compared to when I’ve written these guides for places I would class as more healthy, there’s nothing that made me think OMG, REALLY!
+In terms of calories, it’s not as bad as you might think – and, compared to when I’ve written these guides for places I would class as having a more healthy image, there’s nothing that made me think OMG, REALLY!

-Remember, to maintain your weight the NHS suggest sticking to the 400:600:600 rule where you have 400 calories for breakfast, 600 for lunch and 600 for dinner – and there’s actually a LOT on the Greggs menu that fits the bill.
+Remember, to maintain your weight the NHS suggests sticking to the 400:600:600 rule where you have 400 calories for breakfast, 600 for lunch, and 600 for dinner – and there’s a LOT on the Greggs menu that fits the bill.

-However, being healthy isn’t just about calories but when it comes to other healthy options, not surprisingly, there’s a good mix of lower fat/lower sugar items – and a few that tip into the red.
+However, being healthy isn’t just about calories but when it comes to other healthy options, not surprisingly, while you might find some lower fat/lower sugar items – quite a few tip into the red.